Smart Contracts

 ParameterValueDescription

-MAX_STAKE100 cREPMaximum vote stake per Voter ID per round
+MAX_STAKE100 HREPMaximum vote stake per Voter ID per round

-minVoters3Minimum revealed votes required before settlement is allowed
+minVoters3Default minimum revealed votes required before settlement is allowed.

-maxVotersPerRound1,000Cap on voters per content per round (O(1) settlement)
+maxVotersPerRound200Default cap on voters per content per round and upper bound for bounty voter requirements.

 revealGracePeriod1 hourTime after each epoch during which all past-epoch votes must be revealed before settlement